-Most people would decline car insurance from a provider with a notoriously low percentage of claims pay-outs and awful customer service ratings, even if the package on offer is the cheapest and could save the customer hundreds of pounds each year.
+Most people would decline car insurance from a provider with a notoriously low percentage of claims pay-outs and awful customer service ratings, even it’s the cheapest package on offer.

-The majority would rather pay (much) higher premiums for the assurance that the vehicle will have maximum coverage value and thus relieving them of any sudden and severe financial liability.
+The majority would rather pay higher premiums for the assurance that the vehicle will have maximum coverage value, relieving them of any sudden financial liability.
 After all, it’s about insuring against a potential loss, not simply ’having‘ insurance because you have to.

-So why do most of those in the UK who actually have Wills prepared draft it themselves or, marginally better, commission an insufficiently qualified Will writer for the sake of saving some money on a one-off payment?
-It’s as if ’having‘ a Will is more important than ensuring that it’ll operate as it should.
+So why do most of those in the UK who actually have Wills draft it themselves or commission an insufficiently qualified Will writer for the sake of saving some money?
+It’s as if ‘having’ a Will is more important than ensuring that it’ll operate as it should.

 Can I write a Will without a solicitor?

-There are thousands of unregulated Will writers, most without even a law degree or any form of recognised will-writing qualification, yet many practise after as little as a two-day course offered by a guild of sorts.
-They are then endorsed by that guild which promotes the facade of regulation.
+There are thousands of unregulated Will writers, most without even a law degree or any form of recognised will-writing qualification.
+And yet many practise after as little as a two-day course offered by a guild of sorts.

-The preparation of Wills for profit is not a ’reserved legal activity’ (i.e. one which may only be carried out by lawyers, solicitors or barristers) but it is without question a legal service.
-After all, it requires knowledge of the relevant legislation, understanding of the case law that applies, and application of the provisions that govern the laws of Wills and succession.
+The preparation of Wills for profit is not a ’reserved legal activity’, i.e. one which may only be carried out by lawyers, solicitors or barristers.
+But it is without question a legal service.
+After all, it requires knowledge of the relevant legislation, understanding of relevant case law and application of the elements that govern the laws of Wills and succession.
 Having a ‘pretty good’ knowledge of Wills may suffice for the unregulated Will writer in only the most basic of cases.

-If your Will writer does not have the legal background, how can they identify with certainty (considering all litigious, tax and legal implications) all the potential pitfalls in your case and provide the best legal advice available?
+If your Will writer does not have the legal background, how can they confidently identify any potential pitfalls in your case and provide effective legal advice?
 We would therefore advocate the use of regulated legal professionals for all legal services, including Will writing.